keyvank/tsp/README.md

 # The Super Programmer
-*Building software that run our world!*
+*Building software that runs our world!*

 ## How to read

 There is an online version here: [https://keyvan.me/tsp](https://keyvan.me/tsp)

-If you prefer a PDF version, consider supporting me by buying it from [LeanPub](https://leanpub.com/tsp)!
+If you prefer the PDF version, consider supporting me by buying it from [LeanPub](https://leanpub.com/tsp)!
 (WARN: The book is incomplete!)

 Otherwise, you can compile it yourself (Make sure you have the `pandoc` package installed on your system):